clmendes/hello-world/README.md

 Simple test of editing the contents of the README file.
-THis file will change after this editing.
+This file will change after this editing.